InterSystems IRIS: Now that is what I call a Data Management Platform

 Too many platforms, and not just data platforms, are no more than a very loose collection of disparate tools that the customer has to stitch together.
 IRIS has a series of tools, APIs and templates integrated into the platform that enable developers, data scientists and business users to develop at pace with tools they know and love, integrate data easily and gain business related insights simply and quickly.
 Additionally, InterSystems has been adding vertical market solutions into the platform such as Supply Chain Orchestrator in supply chain, TotalView For Asset Management in financial services and HealthShare in healthcare that build on the database and the Smart Data Fabric.

-Finally, it is worth noting that IRIS can be run in the Cloud.
+Finally, it is worth noting that IRIS is available in all flavours across the Cloud, hybrid, and on premises spectrum.
 There is a self-managed option where you pick the cloud and operate InterSystems software on it.
 There are managed instances where logical infrastructure is managed for you by InterSystems.
 Finally, there is a fully managed cloud service run out of InterSystems own datacentres.

 Towards the end of the analyst day in Windsor, there was a Q&A session that put all the presenters on the stage to answer questions from the floor.
 Now, InterSystems is a very product led organisation, and is one of the key reasons that they remain largely unknown outside their core markets.
 This isn’t always good news for some vendors who have had technically excellent products, but ignored market trends and effective market segmentation, to their ultimate detriment.
 There was certainly a view from the panel that IRIS was suitable for everyone across both database transactions and analytics.
 This prompted one senior data analyst and commentator in the audience to challenge that view.
 It could only be really good at one or the other, in his opinion.
 At that point Scott Gnau, InterSystems Head of Data Platform, who was not up on stage in the panel, spoke up from just behind us.
 Very quietly he insisted that indeed, IRIS was equally good in transaction processing and analytics and that he would be happy to engage further to prove the point.